 ■ What is the format of the interview?

-The interview is online via Microsoft Teams.
-You will typically meet with 3 company representatives: one recruiter and two technical interviewers.
+The interview might take place online via Microsoft Teams or offline at our office, depending on the availabilities of the interviewers.
+You will typically meet with two technical interviewers.

 ■ How much time will the interview take?

 On average, the online interview lasts up to one hour.

 ■ How will you test my knowledge?
 Will I be given any coding exercise?

 Be prepared to demonstrate your knowledge by answering theoretical and practical questions, by writing code and/or provide examples of your work.

 ■ How soon will I know if I am accepted?